-As a result of the volcanic eruption on St. Vincent, we were rescued by a cruise ship and taken to St. Maarten.
+Aa a result of the volcanic eruption on St. Vincent, we were rescued by a cruise ship and taken to St. Maarten.
+Although we were sad to leave the stunning beaches of Union Island, we were excited to head back to the best beaches of St. Maarten.
 All in all it was an incredible experience and we are eternally grateful to have been saved.
 Even though there was zero planning involved, within 36 hours we found ourselves on the best beaches in the stunning island of St. Maarten.

 This rather small island is actually 2 countries in one.
 St. Martin is the French side and St. Maarten is the Dutch.
 A number of years ago we had spent time on both sides of this island.
 However, due to COVID restrictions chose to stay on the Dutch side this time around.